DegenDev99/Zk_Ghost_Swap/WHITEPAPER.md

 ### Security
 - Bug Bounty Program: `[Coming Soon]`
 - Security Audits: `[Planned Q2 2025]`
-- Responsible Disclosure: `security@zkninjaswap.org` (Coming Soon)
+- Responsible Disclosure: `security@zkghostswap.org` (Coming Soon)

 ### Community
 - Forum: `[Coming Soon]`
 - Discord: `[Coming Soon]`
-- Twitter: `@ZKNinjaSwap` (Coming Soon)
+- Twitter: `@ZkGhostSwap` (Coming Soon)

 ---

-**Disclaimer:** ZK NinjaSwap is experimental software provided "as is" without warranty.
+**Disclaimer:** Zk Ghost Swap is experimental software provided "as is" without warranty.
 Users assume all risks.
 This document is for informational purposes only and does not constitute financial, legal, or investment advice.
 Cryptocurrency trading involves substantial risk.
 Consult professionals before making financial decisions.

-**Privacy Notice:** By using ZK NinjaSwap, you acknowledge that while we implement extensive privacy protections, absolute anonymity cannot be guaranteed.
+**Privacy Notice:** By using Zk Ghost Swap, you acknowledge that while we implement extensive privacy protections, absolute anonymity cannot be guaranteed.
 Blockchain transactions are permanently recorded on public ledgers.
-Use privacy-enhancing tools (Tor, VPNs, privacy coins) in combination with ZK NinjaSwap for maximum protection.
+Use privacy-enhancing tools (Tor, VPNs, privacy coins) in combination with Zk Ghost Swap for maximum protection.

 ---